lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 ## Concentration of power

-Power will concentrate to people with influence on AI training, IT development or access to data during operation, and move away from people in the business units.
+Power will concentrate to people with influence on AI training, IT development or access to data during operation, and move away from people in the business units, and specially the people impacted by the automated decisions.

 # Challenges

 There are several challenges to overcome before the risks above can be addressed.

-Some are inherent in the underlying technology components of AI systems, others come from the way business is organized or the way key concepts are understood or not.
+Some are inherent in the underlying technology components of AI systems, others come from the way business is organized or the way key concepts are understood.

 ![Risk overview](Data_Ethics_AI_Risk.jpg)

-## Lack of concensus
+## Lack of consensus

-There are no concensus of *fair* or *ethical*.
+There are no consensus of *fair* or *ethical*.
 The understanding of these concepts vary according to culture, country, organization or even between any two people.

 It is very difficult to determine for certain that an AI system is behaving fair and ethical because there are no universal, measurable measures for *fairness* or *ethical*.